Medical Lab Technician (MLT) Schools

 Testing

-Once eligibility has been verified, candidates will be able to schedule their exam at a Pearson VUE test center.
-This exam costs $215, consists of 100 multiple choice questions, and must be completed in two and a half hours.
+Once eligibility has been verified, candidates can schedule their exam at a Pearson VUE test center.
+This exam costs $225, consists of 100 multiple-choice questions, and must be completed in two and a half hours.
 Topics covered include:

 • Blood banking